Bill Saundercook: Toronto City Council

-When York was amalgamated with Toronto and four other suburban municipalities in 1997, Saundercook was elected to Toronto City Council in a ward shared with Nunziata, and defeated Ontario Liberal leadership candidate Gerard Kennedy.
+When York was amalgamated with Toronto and four other suburban municipalities in 1997, Saundercook was elected to Toronto City Council in a ward shared with Nunziata.

 He was elected the first Chair of the York Community Council and member of the Strategic Policies and Priorities Committee.
 Saundercook was then elected by other councillors as the Chair of the Works Committee.

 On city council, he pioneered a number of important environmental initiatives.
 He introduced Toronto's biodegradable compost bag policy which banned plastic bags from being used for curbside compost pickup.
 He also spearheaded the city's Sewer-Use By-Law, which was lauded by environmentalists as one of the most stringent in North America.

 This redistricting prior to the 2000 municipal election placed Saundercook in a difficult position.
 His new ward was claimed by Frances Nunziata, another popular fellow councillor and the former Mayor of York.
 Saundercook's home and core area of support fell into the new ward of Parkdale-High Park, also home to fellow councillor and future Mayor of Toronto David Miller.
 Saundercook was narrowly defeated in this election.